alexhokl/notes/kubernetes.md

 - move retries from application to service mesh
 - better observation
 - it is a software defined network

+### Istio

+- it can be installed using command `istioctl`
+- labeling of deployments are required for Istio to work
+- stuff like jaeger or Grafana can be installed as add-ons to Istio
+  * to open dashboards
+    + `istioctl dashboard grafana`
+    + `istioctl dashboard jaeger`
+- jaeger has a nicer search UI than Cloud Trace on GCP
+- virtual service (an Istio concept) can beapplied over an existing Kubernetes to perform actions like automatic API retries

 ## kind